atecon/gretl_pandas_pypolars/README.md

 # Some comments on Gretl and large data sets
-## Do not -- really -- use the gdt/b data format for large data sets
+## Do not -- really -- use the gdt/b data format for very large data sets
 Gretl's default data set is the ```gdt``` data format which is in fact an xml file holding the actual data and some metadata.
 It is, however, well known that xml is very inefficient when it comes to large data sets.
 "Libxml2 is having to allocate a ton of memory to parse the entire document.", as Allin Cottrell writes [here](https://Gretlml.univpm.it/hyperkitty/list/Gretl-users@Gretlml.univpm.it/message/V5FATZTNC2ELPUUHWJK4R3MIT7ULWNKD/).
 Thus, trying to store the data set as gdtb/b file, and opening that file will blow up memory consumption.

 Gretl also allows you store this gdt file in a compressed way holding things in the ```gdtb``` file format.
 Do not try to store the ```users``` data set as gdtb -- the compression takes literally hours.
+While gdt and gdtb are totally valid data sets for data sets typically used in econometrics comprising about at maximum 1 milltion rows or so, one should rather use csv or some uncomprossed binary data type for larger data sets.

 ## New forthcoming feature -- uncompressed binary data set
 As a result of this little comparison, leading Gretl developer Allin Cottrell [started to experiment with a new uncompressed binary data set](https://Gretlml.univpm.it/hyperkitty/list/Gretl-users@Gretlml.univpm.it/message/V5FATZTNC2ELPUUHWJK4R3MIT7ULWNKD/).
-The ```gbin``` data format stores only minimal metadata (variable names, observation markers if present, basic time-series info) but does *currently* not handle string-valued series.
+The ```gbin``` data format stores only minimal metadata (variable names, observation markers if present, basic time-series info) and handles since 2020-12-23 also string-valued series.

 The stored gbin data set as slightly larger with 394 MB compared to the csv 359 MB.